If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Identifying Honey Cells

 The nectar collected from flowers is carried on the sac of the worker bee into the hive, where it passed from one worker to the next.
-This process reduces the water content in the nectar from 70 to 20 percent.
-This transfer process transforms the nectar into what is referred to honey.
-In some rare occasions, the nectar can be stored directly in cells without undergoing the mouth to mouth transfer.
+This process reduces the water content in the nectar from 70 to 20 per cent.
+This transfer process transforms the nectar into what is referred to as honey.
+In some rare occasions, the nectar can be stored directly in cells without undergoing mouth-to-mouth transfer.
 This will however be subjected to fanning in order to eliminate most of its water content.

-Once honey is ready for storage, it is placed in the honey cells and wax capped.
-This thus brings us into the two types of honey cells:
+Once the honey is ready for storage, it is placed in the honey cells and wax capped.
+This thus brings us to the two types of honey cells:

-- Uncapped Honey Cells – these are basically the open honey cells with the wet shiny nectar.
-The nectar is yet to be transformed into honey with sugar content of 80 percent and more.
-This therefore means that the water content is 20 percent or more at this stage.
+- Uncapped Honey Cells – these are basically the open honey cells with wet shiny nectar.
+The nectar is yet to be transformed into honey with a sugar content of 80 per cent and more.
+This, therefore, means that the water content is 20 per cent or more at this stage.
 The worker bees will thus leave the cells open for the moisture to evaporate until it attains the required condition.

 Honey cells are characterized by lighter yellow combs.
 The capped worker combs are often confused with capped honey cells.
 Nonetheless, newly capped honey cells tend to be slightly indented, unlike capped worker brood combs that have some protrusion from the cell.
 The brood cells are also darker, especially those subjected to overuse.
 Newly capped worker brood cells are however much lighter, hence the confusion with capped honey cells.

 Pollen as explained earlier, is the main source of protein for honeybee colonies.
 The worker bees collect pollen from flowering plants since it is a vital part of the colony’s nutrition.
 Besides proteins, pollen is rich in other important nutrients such as lipids, vitamins, and minerals.